mobiusml/aana_sdk/README.md

 - **Task Queue Support**:
   - Run every endpoint you define as a task in the background without any changes to your code.
-- **Integration Support**:
+- **Integrations**:
-   - Aana SDK have integrations with various machine learning models and libraries: Whisper, vLLM, Hugging Face Transformers, Deepset Haystack, and more to come ( for more information see [Integrations](docs/integrations.md) ).
+   - Aana SDK have integrations with various machine learning models and libraries: Whisper, vLLM, Hugging Face Transformers, Deepset Haystack, and more to come (for more information see [Integrations](docs/integrations.md)).

 ## Installation